Queensland Household Energy Survey 2024

 Insights

-There is evidence that uptake of some new energy technologies has waned, although interest in technologies to manage consumption has remained steady.
-New to the insights report this year, several household profiles have been highlighted, outlining different opportunities and challenges for different households when it comes to decision making and emerging trends in the electricity market.
+Despite the current high cost of living, there is increasing interest in new energy technologies, including for Electric Vehicles, solar and battery storage.
+Interest in technologies to manage consumption such as Home Energy management Systems has also increased.
+This year’s insights report contains several household profiles, which outline various opportunities and challenges for different households when it comes to decision making and emerging trends in the electricity market.

 Download the report